 6.1 Upon request, the Data Processor shall provide the Data Controller with all necessary information to demonstrate compliance with the obligations set out in this Agreement and Article 28 GDPR.
 In particular, the Data Processor shall provide the Data Controller with information about stored data and data processing programs.

-7. Data Protection Officer of the Data Processor
+7. Data Protection Point of Contact

 8. Confidentiality